Christoph33one/post-plan-travel/README.md

 ---

 ### Comments edit form
-To empower users with control over their comments, I have implemented an editing feature.
+This form gives users the control over their comments, I have implemented an editing feature.
 Users have the ability to modify the text or image content of their comments by accessing a convenient dropdown menu associated with their own comments.
 Upon submitting the edited comment, users are seamlessly redirected back to the main comments section where they can instantly view the updated version of their comment.
-This functionality ensures a streamlined editing process, allowing users to refine and improve their contributions effortlessly.
+This functionality ensures a streamlined editing process, allowing users to refine and improve their contributions more effectively.

 To provide users with up-to-date information across the site, all comments now display the date they were added and the most recent to the very top of the comments list.
-This feature ensures users have a clear understanding of the timeline and helps them stay informed about the recency of comments throughout the platform.
-By including the added date alongside each comment, users can easily gauge the latest discussions and engage with the most relevant content.
+This feature ensures users have a clear understanding of the timeline and helps them stay informed about comments throughout the platform.
+By including the added date alongside each comment, users can easily view the latest discussions with the most relevant content.
 This feature enhances the overall user experience by promoting transparency and timeliness across all areas of the site.

 ![](src/assets/readme-images/comment%20edit%20form.png)